 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Philippians 4:8 (NIV)

 The best way for us to develop our relationship with God is through service to others.
 When we step away from our selfish desires and humble ourselves in service to others, we are walking in the footsteps of Jesus.
 Our old sinful nature will be with us until Jesus returns, so we are in a constant battle to suppress our old self and live for Him.
-By focusing our lives on serving others we overwhelm any of our negative tendencies with a flood of excellent and praiseworthy loving services to God.
+By focusing our lives on serving others we overwhelm any of our negative tendencies with a flood of excellent and praiseworthy loving service to God.
 You have been crucified with Christ when you have transformed your life in this way.

 In order to maintain my current weight I count my calories every day.
 This sounds extreme to some but I use a computer program that makes it easy.
 Honestly, I’m a little obsessed with staying healthy.
 So I’m willing to go the extra mile to keep things in check.
 The world we live in is constantly offering us an extra helping of all the things the devil wants us to embrace.
 I don’t know of a computer program designed to keep our walk with the Lord in check.
 Consistently leaning on the Word of God is the closest thing we have to a calorie counter.
 We also have something no calorie counter can offer – God’s grace.
 I had to work for my weight loss but my new life with Jesus was an underserved gift from God.
 Saved by faith I can move forward permanently forgiven and filled with the power of the Holy Spirit to protect me from the endless temptation of the enemy.